rychallener/theresa/doc/index.rst

 retrieval from spectroscopic eclipse observations.
-It uses principle component analysis to fit a two-dimensional thermal map to light curves at each wavelength, or filter, then combines these maps into a three-dimensional atmospheres, computes emission across the planet using radiative transfer, and integrates over the planet to calculate light curves for comparison with observations.
+It uses principle component analysis to fit a two-dimensional thermal map to light curves at each wavelength, or filter, then combines these maps into a three-dimensional atmosphere, computes emission across the planet using radiative transfer, and integrates over the planet to calculate light curves for comparison with observations.